RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

     * Puppet Protocol succeeds less often.
 	* Shield Protocol grants poison immunity while the shield lasts.
 	* Renewal Protocol and Stealth Protocol gain a second charge when using a GREMLIN Mk III.
+	* New class GTS ability: Tactical Sense - +10 Dodge for each visible enemy, to a max of +50.
   * Engineer
     * Renamed to Combat Engineer.
 	* Breach now snaps to tiles.